carbon-language/carbon-lang/docs/project/goals.md

 **Provide the developer control over every aspect of performance.** When faced with some performance problem, the developer should always have tools within Carbon to address it.
-This does not mean that the developer is necessarily concerned with ultimate performance at every moment, but in the most constrained scenarios they must be able to "open up the hood" without switching to another language.
+This does not mean that the developer is necessarily concerned with ultimate performance at every moment, but in the most constrained scenarios, they must be able to "open up the hood" without switching to another language.

 **Idiomatic code should be fast.** Developers should not regularly be required to choose between performance and readability.
 Although performance tuning may